YannisPap/Wrangle-OpenStreetMap-Data/README.md

 - Abbreviations of street types like ‘Av’ instead of ‘Avenue’ and ‘Rd’ instead of ‘Road'.
 - All lowercase letters like ‘street’ instead of ‘Street’.
 - Postcodes including the first letter (S xxxxxx) or the whole name (Singapore xxxxxx) of the country.
-- Postcodes omitting the leading ‘0’ probably because of declared as integers at some point before their import to OpenStreetMap.
+- Postcodes missing the leading ‘0’ probably because of declared as integers at some point before their import to OpenStreetMap.
 - Multi-abbreviated amenity names.

-The problems in the amenity names were to a small extent, and they were corrected directly in the database, the rest resolved programmatically using Python on the biggest part and a subtle portion of them needed further assessment, resolven in the database.
+The problems in the amenity names were to a small extent, and they were corrected directly in the database, the rest resolved programmatically using Python on the most considerable part, and a subtle portion of them needed further assessment, resolved in the database.

 ## Auditing Street Types